Date & Time

 Nevertheless, failing to share data critical to empirical Internet research is no less consequential for our critical infrastructure.
 The soft underbelly of our political economy is increasingly dependent on a backbone of network communications.

-Panelists will discuss these issues, particularly in the context of botnets in the underground economy, black box data about our network infrastructure, and the policy, legal and ethical aspects of related research.
+Panelists discussed these issues, considering botnets in the underground economy, black box data about our network infrastructure, and the policy, legal and ethical aspects of related research.

 Natasha Balac is responsible for the leadership and management of the Data Applications and Services group at SDSC.
 Natasha received her Bachelor’s degree in Computer Science from Middle Tennessee State University as well as her Master’s and Ph.D. in Computer Science from Vanderbilt University.
 She has been with SDSC since 2003.
 Natasha works at UCSD’s San Diego Supercomputer Center.